 “It’s fun to run and jump and play, and to be artists with our bodies, feel a kind of artistry or a creative impulse, and express it.
 It’s important to create a support or a safe space together so that we can be ourselves.”
-Kerwin Barrington
+Kerwin Barrington, Dancer and Teaching Artist

-All our Artists are vetted for their professional work and experience engaging children and youth in movement activities.
-Our current Dance Artists include:
+All our Teaching Artists are vetted for their professional work and experience engaging children and youth in movement activities.
+Our current ELAN Artists specializing in Dance include:

-Carol Jones, Charles Gao, Corinne Roucoules, Eryn Dace Trudell, Kerwin Barrington, Leti&Lee, Letizia Binda-Partensky, Luca Patuelli, Montreal Steppers, Roger Sinha, Sonia St-Michel, Stephanie Nairn, West Can Folk Performing Co.
+Alida Esmail, Ariana Pirela Sánchez, Carol Jones, Charles Gao, Corinne Roucoules, Eryn Dace Trudell, Kerwin Barrington, Leti&Lee, Letizia Binda-Partensky, Luca Patuelli, Montreal Steppers, Roger Sinha, Sonia St-Michel, Suzan Richards, Stephanie Nairn, Valerie Sabbah, West Can Folk Performing Co., Yvon Soglo

-What can Dance bring to Schools?
 Dance offers students the opportunity to get to know themselves by exploring their bodies through movement, developing proprioception, coordination and spatial perception, and relating to each other and their environment through non-verbal modalities.
-As Kerwin Barrington says,
+As Teaching Artist Kerwin Barrington says,

 Dance brings the opportunity for students to tune in to their bodies, to understand a felt sense of their being, and to notice some subtle cues that the body is giving, just as a kind of way of checking in to seeing how they’re doing.

 Dance is also accessible to all, regardless of prior experience.
-As Luca ‘Lazylegz’ Patuelli says,
+As Teaching Artist Luca ‘Lazylegz’ Patuelli says,

 I open up my teaching to all different styles, all different types of musics, and most importantly, all different types of bodies.
 While I teach movements, I don’t necessarily expect my students to repeat everything I do.
 I really want my students to take the movement that I’m showing and allow them to get inspired and move freely in whichever way they want.

-Dance can also be a great way to communicate and share cultural practices.
+Dance education can also be a great way to communicate and share cultural practices and promote cultural inclusivity.
 For example, Stepping, a style of dance in which the body becomes a musical instrument through foot stomps, claps and chants, teaches teamwork, discipline, resilience and important concepts in Black History.
-As Kayin Queeley of Montreal Steppers says, “we are so excited that we can share this part of our history with so many participants.
+As Teaching Artist Kayin Queeley of Montreal Steppers says, “we are so excited that we can share this part of our history with so many participants.
 It always guarantees incredible fun, incredible learning, and ensures that there is a place for dance in every aspect [of life], including the classroom.”

 For more information, see: